mer10z/angular-splunk-logger/README.md

     // Default is "angular"
     .inputTag("angular,customTag")

-    // Send console error stack traces to Loggly.
+    // Send console error stack traces to Splunk.
 Default is false.
     .sendConsoleErrors( false )

     // Toggle logging to console.
 When set to false, messages will not be
     // be passed along to the original $log methods.
 This makes it easy to
-    // keep sending messages to Loggly in production without also sending them
+    // keep sending messages to Splunk in production without also sending them
     // to the console.
 Default is true.
     .logToConsole( true )